FlyingFathead/denoiser/README.md

 - `denoise_cuda.py`: Leverages CUDA for GPU acceleration, recommended for processing with NVIDIA GPUs.
 - `denoise.py` and `denoise_cpu.py`: Offer alternative processing strategies depending on your system's capabilities.
+- `denoise_cuda_multitrack.py`: Strips down the input file to separate mono tracks, runs the denoise on each mono track at a time, then does a stereo mixdown of all tracks.

 Since the project is available on PyPi, you might want to install it with: